 If you never received the notice of abandonment and you can establish that you were diligent in checking the status of the application every six (6) months, contact the Office of the Commissioner for Trademarks for further information on filing the petition by mail.
 WARNING: You must maintain an accurate correspondence address with the USPTO.
 All changes must be made in writing, or through the electronic Change of Correspondence Address Form.

 ENTER APPLICATION SERIAL NUMBER BELOW OR ACCESS PREVIOUSLY FILLED-OUT/SAVED FORM.

-STEP 3: ANSWER ALL WIZARD QUESTIONS.
+STEP 2: ANSWER ALL WIZARD QUESTIONS.

 You must answer all wizard questions appearing directly below, now currently